Star Wars: Battlefront (2004 video game): Development

 LucasArts released an Xbox-exclusive playable demo on the Star Wars Trilogy DVD set.
 The demo included one level, the Battle of Endor.
 The game released in North America on September 21, 2004, the same day as the Trilogy DVD set.
 In Australia, the PlayStation 2 version was released on September 17, 2004, and for Windows and Xbox on September 22, 2004.
 The game was also released in New Zealand and Europe on September 23 and 24, respectively.
 In late 2004, Pandemic Studios released unsupported mod tools for Windows, allowing players to create their own maps, as well as edit the weapons and characters for all sides in the game.
 This release is not supported by LucasArts.
 A number of communities now exist solely based around creating maps and characters using these tools, and uploading them for others to download.
 Aspyr was contracted to port the game to Macintosh systems; it was released on July 18, 2005, for Mac OS X. On November 1, 2005, mobile developer Mikoishi and publisher THQ released Star Wars Battlefront Mobile for cellular phones.
 After eight years the GameSpy matchmaking servers were shut down on November 7, 2012.
 A GameSpy representative stated the service agreement between LucasArts and GameSpy had been terminated as LucasArts chose to end support on the title.

-The game was made available through GOG and Steam on May 2, 2019, and multiplayer support was announced on May 1, 2020.
-A remastered compilation consisting of the title and its sequel including bonus content, titled Star Wars Battlefront Classic Collection, was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on March 14, 2024.
+The Windows version was added to a list of supported games on GameRanger on May 31, 2014, which allows for continued online play.
+The game was made available through GOG and Steam on May 2, 2019, and multiplayer support was announced on May 1, 2020 with cross-platform play.
+Star Wars: Battlefront II is playable online on the original Xbox with Insignia, the replacement Xbox Live servers. the Xbox version is backwards compatible on Xbox 360, Xbox One and Xbox Series X/S. A remastered compilation consisting of the title and its sequel including bonus content, titled Star Wars Battlefront Classic Collection, was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on March 14, 2024.
 Developed and published by Aspyr, it features cross-generation play for up to 64 players and a bonus map, Jabba's Palace.